MikulasZelinka/searchlauncher/README.md

-# multisearch
+# searchlauncher

 Open a web search using your default browser with multiple search providers at once.

 ### Installation

-`pip install multisearch`
+`pip install searchlauncher`

-Once installed, restart your shell so that `multisearch` works.
+Once installed, restart your shell so that `searchlauncher` works.

 ### Running in background

 Run

 ```
-multisearch
+searchlauncher
 ```

 to start as a daemon waiting for a keypress (`CTRL + SHIFT + F`).